caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

       when either one changes, in the case of X, Y Scalar) a new point is plotted until there are Count points.
 The points are plotted from i = 0 to the lesser of Count -1 and the number of updates.
-      When the Plot Mode is “plot n pts & stop,” no more points are plotted.
-When the Plot Mode is “plot last n pts,” the earliest point is discarded, the others are moved down, and the latest is plotted at the end.
+      When the Plot Mode is "PlotNPointsAndStop",� no more points are plotted.
+When the Plot Mode is "PlotLastNPoints", the earliest point is discarded and the others are moved down, and the latest is plotted at the end.
 In the cases where one of the process variables is not specified, the history is plotted on that axis against values from 0 to Count - 1 on the other axis.